Indian Pilau Rice Recipe

 This recipe calls for Basmati rice which is a long-grained rice grown primarily in India and Pakistan.
 It has many different varieties and comes in white and brown forms.
 The white rice is the one we commonly see in the West.

 In the past, I used to cook the rice without any preparation, which did not always give the right results.
-Sometimes I would end up with sticky rice, which is not really what you want in a good pilau rice.
+Sometimes I would end up with sticky rice, which is not what you want in a good pilau rice.
 The grains should be independent of each other and not stick together.

 Soaking the rice